timoh6/GenPhrase/README.markdown

 about EFF's Diceware list, see: https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases

+Note, GenPhrase allows you to specify separator characters which may be used between the words.
+If you want to specify these separator characters, make sure you use only unique single-byte characters.
+More information about setting separator characters is in the usage examples below.

 ### What kind of passphrases GenPhrase generate?

 A few examples to demonstrate the output: